zhangbozhb/ChameleonSwift/README.md

    version 2.2 is break change. server changes should apply:

 * 1, func ch_switchTheme(_ now: Any, pre: Any?) no longer available
-    * a, your should extension UIView/UIViewController support ChameleonCallBackProtocol
+    * a, your should extension UIView/UIViewController support ChameleonUIProtocol
     * b, rename to switchTheme(now: Any, pre: Any?)
 * 2, ThemeSwitchHelper to ChameleonHelper
     * a, func currentTheme() to property current